This section discusses the manner in which NDB Cluster divides and duplicates data for storage.

 number of node groups]

-See Section 18.4.3, “ndbmtd — The MySQL Cluster Data Node Daemon (Multi-Threaded)”, for more information.
+See Section 18.4.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”, for more information.

-For more information relating to MySQL Cluster and user-defined partitioning, see Section 18.1.6, “Known Limitations of MySQL Cluster”, and Section 19.5.2, “Partitioning Limitations Relating to Storage Engines”.
+For more information relating to NDB Cluster and user-defined partitioning, see Section 18.1.6, “Known Limitations of NDB Cluster”, and Section 19.5.2, “Partitioning Limitations Relating to Storage Engines”.

 Replica.
 This is a copy of a cluster partition.
 Each node in a node group stores a replica.
 Also sometimes known as a partition replica.
 The number of replicas is equal to the number of nodes per node group.